 Integration and maturation of the newly induced tissue will be assessed by MRI at each post-operative follow-up.
-This outcome will assess, at a minimum, the following characteristics of the newly induced tissue: (i) presence or absence of a clear boundary between the device and the underlying tendon; (ii) maturation of newly induced tissue to resemble characteristics of underlying tendon tissue (versus debris, artifact, or calcification).
+This outcome will assess, at a minimum, the following characteristics of the newly induced tissue: (i) presence or absence of a clear boundary between the device and the underlying tendon; (ii) presence or absence of a clear boundary between the newly induced tissue and the overlying deltoid muscle; (iii) maturation of newly induced tissue to resemble characteristics of underlying tendon tissue (versus debris or artifact).